Feast It is the Future of Event Catering #7

 On the other side, with all these great opportunities that London offers to the startups, there is also huge competition.
 You have to keep it up constantly to make your business run in the long term.

 There is an important component of a successful business which is “The Team”.
 The people you pick and build your team is a crucial part as it will generate the company culture in the long term.

 We also discussed the character of their company culture in the interview.
-At Feast-it, they have a very strong and open culture and at the very core of it is empowering people to push the business forward on an individual level.
+At Feast-it, they have a very strong and open culture.
+At the very core of it is empowering people to push the business forward on an individual level.
 There is very little hierarchy when it comes to ideas. in Hugo’s opinion, any talent who pushes the limits, who comes in and tries to fix problems within the business would be a great asset to the business.

-There is nothing spectacularly genius about the idea of having an app or a platform where people can book caterers.
+There is nothing spectacularly genius about having an app or a platform where people can book caterers.
 As in many great startups, their success comes down to great execution with the support of the team.